 August 2019 – After a fall in the UK’s GDP, I commented on the threat of no deal.
-After interventions from the former Chancellor, I also commented on suggestions the new government are trying to force through a no deal by making demands the EU can’t met, thereby removing any chance of a future deal.
-I also signed a cross-party letter to the Prime Minister calling on him to recall Parliament.
+After interventions from the former Chancellor, I also commented on suggestions the Johnson government are trying to force through a no deal by making demands the EU can’t met, thereby removing any chance of a future deal.
+In mid-August, I signed a cross-party letter to the Prime Minister calling on him to recall Parliament prior to early September.
+After a meeting of opposition parties in late August, I signed the Church House Declaration.

 July 2019 – I met with Airbus, GKN and Unite the Union to discuss no-deal and the enormous impact it would have on the aerospace industry, its supply chain and thousands of my constituents employed directly or indirectly by the sector.
 On 18th July, I voted to stop the new Prime Minister from proroguing parliament between 9th October and 18th December to force through a ‘no deal’.
 This vote was successful with a majority of 41.